claire-burrell/claire-burrell/README.md

 I am graduate from the University of Bath with a Masters in Mathematics.
 - **Focus:** machine learning, data science and software development
 - **Current work:** smaller projects using python
-- **Goals:** learn to develop larger programs with version control with focus on efficienty and scalability
+- **Goals:** learn to develop larger programs with version control and focus on efficienty and scalability
 - **Languages:** Python, R, Matlab, fortran, HTML, CSS, SQL

 ---